ga-wdi-pvd/rails-routing/readme.md

 ### You Do: Research Named Route Helpers (aka Path and URL Helpers)

-Back to the docs... read about [Path Helpers](http://guides.rubyonrails.org/routing.html#path-and-url-helpers)
+Back to the docs... read about [Path Helpers](http://guides.rubyonrails.org/routing.html#path-and-url-helpers), then move on to Google to learn more about Path and URL Helpers

 ### Form Helpers